zhaoyutong43210/YIGdata/README.md

-# Data_analysis
+# The data measurement and analysis project for YIGSphere.com

-The codes for data analysis in Group Hu
+The open sourced codes includs the data measurement.

-The motivation of writing such website is sharing the MATLAB codes among gruop and increase the efficiency of the work.
-Use without permission is only provide to the members of Group Hu, including past memeber, current member.
-Any other use need get the permission from the aurthor.
-Redistribute for commerial use is strictly forbidden.
+## YIG spheres

+To get yigspheres, please visit www.yigsphere.com

+## Data measurement (experimental)

+Requirements: MATLAB and lab equipments

+## Data analysis (experimental)

+Requirements: MATLAB and data collected from lab equipments

+## Numerical calculation and analysis (theoretical)

+Requirements: MATLAB or Python

+## Acknowledgements

-Thanks to all memeber in the group.
+Thanks to all memeber in the spintronics group (Group HU) in univerisity of Manitoba.
 Hope these codes can accelerate your research and make you life easier.

 Yutong Zhao
-Dec 20th 2019.
+Oct 31st 2022.